While you’re a student at the University of Sydney, you’ll need to re-enrol before the start of each academic year.

 Towards the end of each year, we’ll email you when it’s time for you to re-enrol.
-For coursework students, this will usually be in the days following the release of your Semester 2 results.
+For coursework students, this will usually be in the days following the release of all of your Semester 2 results.

 Sometimes there may be a delay in your enrolment opening.
 This could be because: